 What makes the BabyFIT workout system unique?

-Modern-day mamas are constantly fed messages about “self-care” and “me time,” but most busy moms know that this is just not reality unless it’s before or after the work day, or on a weekday.
-With a schedule like that, it’s nearly impossible to make working out a priority.
+Modern-day mamas are constantly fed messages about “self-care” and “me time,” but most busy moms know that it’s nearly impossible to make fitness a priority.

 In addition, a lot of mothers find it hard to time group exercise around their baby’s schedule, or are weary about large gyms with childcare centers and find that their guilt outweighs showing up.
 This often leads to paying for an unused membership or canceling classes last minute.

 the babyFIT program offers mamas a GUILT FREE solution to working out and establishes a daily routine for mom and baby that they can look forward to each day and do together without having to wait for nap time or for dad to come home.
 Of course you can do the workouts without your little one, but we highly recommend incorporating them into your routine to save time so that when nap time does roll around (if you are lucky) you can be productive or even enjoy a nap yourself .
 Now that’s real self care!

 Yes, socialization is a huge necessity for new mamas, however, if who are you really going to meet while working out at the gym?
 We suggest reserving socialization for play dates or coffee meet ups after feeling energized from your 20 minute babyFIT workout.

 What are the benefits of doing the workouts with my baby?

 As mentioned previously, incorporating your baby into the moves is completely optional, however we would highly recommend it!
 Not only will it enhance your relationship and ability to bond, but it sets the stage for a daily routine that you can look forward to and commit to together.